Rogomi/Holton-Monocle-TechDoc/ios.md

   - `authorizationController(controller: ASAuthorizationController, didCompleteWithError error: Error)`
   - `appleSignIn()`

-- **ARCameraViewController** - manages the app access, redirects to Login screen when user is not logged in.
+- **ARCameraViewController** - lets the user use the camera to see nearby landmarks.
   ##### Methods
   - `viewDidLoad()`
   - `didTapCloseButton(_ sender: Any)`